GoogleCloudPlatform/flink-on-k8s-operator/helm-chart/flink-operator/README.md

 The instructions to install the Flink operator chart:

-1. Flink operator image needs to be built and pushed.
-[Here](https://github.com/GoogleCloudPlatform/flink-on-k8s-operator/blob/master/docs/developer_guide.md#build-and-push-docker-image) is how to do it.
+1. Prepare a Flink operator image.
+You can either use a released image e.g., `gcr.io/flink-operator/flink-operator:latest` or follow the instructions [here](https://github.com/GoogleCloudPlatform/flink-on-k8s-operator/blob/master/docs/developer_guide.md#build-and-push-docker-image) to build and push an image from the source code.

 2. Run the bash script `update_template.sh` to update the manifest files in templates from the Flink operator source repo (This step is only required if you want to install from the local chart repo).